 Q19-Q22Mixed substitution requiredu-substitution before applying limits

-Each technique listed here is fully unpacked in the downloadable PDF, with the antiderivative isolated on one line and the evaluation step on the next, so students can audit their own work line by line.
+Each technique is unpacked in the PDF, one line per step, so students can check their own work.

 Ex79 evaluation for Class 12 Maths Chapter 7 Integrals